awawa-dev/HyperSerialPico/README.md

 # How to flash it?
 It's very easy and you don't need any special flasher.

-First download the firmware directly from the [Release folder](https://github.com/awawa-dev/HyperSerialPico/releases).
+1) First download the firmware directly from the [Release folder](https://github.com/awawa-dev/HyperSerialPico/releases).  \
+\

-For HyperHDR choose `HyperSerialPico_<type>.uf2` firmware where *type* is one of supported LEDs: sk6812 cold/neutral white, variants of ws2812 and apa102.
+For HyperHDR and generic rp2040 choose `HyperSerialPico_<type>.uf2` firmware where *type* is one of supported LEDs: sk6812 cold/neutral white, variants of ws2812 and apa102. \
+\
+Because we want to promote rp2040 boards for HyperHDR with a built-in 3.3V to 5V level shifter, we also provide firmwares compiled to their GPIO specifications.
+You can find these firmwares & short manuals in the archives: `Adafruit_Feather_RP2040_Scorpio.zip`, `Pimoroni_Plasma_2040.zip`, `Pimoroni_Plasma_Stick_2040_W.zip`.  \
+\
 If you are using an application other than HyperHDR, select the `classic_adalight.zip` archive, unzip it and select `classic_adalight_HyperSerialPico_<type>.uf2` firmware (note: do not use firmwares from this archive for HyperHDR, they do not support my AWA protocol extension, missing many options and are simply only backwards compatible with other applications).

-Next put your Pico board into DFU mode:
+3) Next put your Pico board into DFU mode:
 * If your Pico board has only one button (`boot`) then press & hold it and connect the board to the USB port.
 Then you can release the button.
 * If your Pico board has two buttons, connect it to the USB port.
 Then press & hold `boot` and `reset` buttons, then release `reset` and next release `boot` button.

-In the system file explorer you should find new drive (e.g. called `RPI-RP2` drive) exposed by the Pico board.
+3) In the system file explorer you should find new drive (e.g. called `RPI-RP2` drive) exposed by the Pico board.
 Drag & drop (or copy) the selected firmware to this drive.
 The Pico will reset automaticly after the upload and after few seconds it will be ready to use by HyperHDR as a serial port device using Adalight driver.

 # HyperHDR configuration